 Note that ANY_USER refers to authenticated peers while ANONYMOUS_USER refers to unauthenticated peers.

 The consumer always use ECDHE_ECDSA to contact a peer.
 If the key exchange fails, it can fallback to ECDHE_NULL and contact the peer as an anonymous user.
+This process is automated so the application developer does not need to drive the key exchange process.